-Due to the outbreak of COVID-19, currently identified in several countries across the globe, all current and prospective USJ Outgoing Exchange (OutEx) Students are strongly encouraged to closely follow the World Health Organisation’s safety measures and regularly check the Travel Alerts issued by the Macao SAR Government.
+Due to the outbreak of COVID-19, currently identified in several countries across the globe, all current and prospective USJ Outgoing Exchange (OutEx) Students are strongly encouraged to closely follow the World Health Organisation’s safety information.

 From March 18th, 2020, to prevent the spread of COVID-19, the Macao SAR Government banned the entry of all travellers from overseas countries until further notice (news here).
-As of March 19th, this measure remains valid and so most foreigners are still denied entry to the region (news here; exceptional cases may apply for entry according to information here).
+This measure remains valid and so most foreigners are still denied entry to the region (news here; exceptional cases may apply for entry according to information here).

 The Communication and Public Relations Office (CPRO) Team is available to provide assistance in any way possible!

 Prospective and currently abroad OutEx Students